-5.8.
-Disposal Plan
+5.8 Disposal Plan

 Disposal includes any activity associated with disposal of a decommissioned asset including sale, demolition or relocation.
-Assets identified for possible decommissioning and disposal are shown in Table 5.5, together with estimated annual savings from not having to fund operations and maintenance of the assets.
+Assets have been identified for possible decommissioning and disposal together with estimated annual savings from not having to fund operations and maintenance of the assets.
 These assets will be further reinvestigated to determine the required levels of service and see what options are available for alternate service delivery, if any.
 Any costs or revenue gained from asset disposals is accommodated in the long term financial plan.